SengerM/nicenquickplotlib/README.md

 <p align="center">
   <img width="460" src="https://raw.githubusercontent.com/SengerM/nicenquickplotlib/master/doc/figstyle_doc/img/plot4.png">
 </p>

+If you want to define your own figstyle you have to create a [YAML](https://en.wikipedia.org/wiki/YAML) file.
+It is very easy.
+You can use the template from [this example](https://github.com/SengerM/nicenquickplotlib/tree/master/doc/figstyle_doc).

 ### Use the timestamp
 If you want to run your code multiple times and keep all the figures and data each time without loosing the previous ones, you can call the ```save_all``` function with the ```timestamp``` option:
 ```Python